marci07iq/NATBuster/README.md

 - Currently only Windows socket wrapper available.
 ## Prerequisites:
 - CMake
-- C++20 compatible compiler
+- C++20 compatible compiler (MSVC and gcc tested)
-- OpenSSL dev library.
+- OpenSSL 3.0+ library.
   - On Windows/Visual Studio, recommended to use vcpkg to install this.
+- jsoncpp library.
+  - On Windows/Visual Studio, recommended to use vcpkg to install this.
 - wxWidgets library
   - On Windows/Visual Studio, recommended to use vcpkg to install this.

 # Todo:
-- Create socket wrapper for linux
 - Add faster hole punching for less restrictive NATs